 So the quote of the week comes courtesy of a Mama at Lily-girl’s school: “Mama, you also have a son?”

-Mama clearly doesn’t take Baby Boy out in public enough or at least to drop-off and pick-up Lily-girl from school.
+Mama clearly doesn’t take Baby Boy out in public enough or at least to drop-off and pick-up Lily-girl from school and sometimes I get very stressed out so I take her to night shift child care and sleep for a while until I have to pick her up.
 The Mamas at the school all know about CeCe because there was no denying Mama’s giant stomach four months ago but Baby Boy…he gets to stay at home where he is happy playing his cars, playing with Play-Doh or taking a nap because he really, really needs it.
 As you know all too well Mama is sure, that dining with a three-year old is a less than pleasant experience and so is school pick-up when you’re half dragging him up the hill while pushing a baby stroller with one hand past the speeding cars and speed bumps.
 So Mama prefers not to do it and then cart him all over town while Lily-girl does her gymnastics, tennis, dance…you get it.
 He likes his cars and rather be home sleeping with them or crashing them into our walls.

 Perhaps Mama will try taking Baby Boy this week for a pick-up…just for fun…so then Mama can remember why we actually leave him at home.